StephAdongo/landing-page/README.md

 # landing-page
-This is a project on web landing-page display with css and html,,my project outcome hasnt been as i expected it but im open to learning more about flexbox and ill come back and refix it.
+This is a project on web landing-page display with css and html,its my very first project and im so happy to have styled it from scratch,,ill get better and better with time.